hadwi537/HealthSciHelper/README.md

 ### Usage
 run 'vagrant up' in the terminal to create the application

+# Interacting with the database
+vagrant ssh dbserver
+run
+$ systemctl status mongodb

+to ensure mongodb is running

+then use mongosh to enter and check mongodb.
+To see papers in collection use commands: test> use admin admin> admin.auth('vagrant', 'vagrant') admin> show collections admin> db.papers.find()

+to display all collections names and contents of the papers collection

 # Architecture

 HealthSciHelper is based off a LAMP stack web architecture with a few differences.